volitank/nala/docs/nala.8.md

 	This functionality is much like you would expect from **netselect** and **netselect-apt**.

-	*\--fetches* lets you determine the amount of mirrors to fetch between 1-10.
-3 is the default.

 	*\--debian* lets you specify that you're using **Debian** and what release you're using. *\--debian sid*

 	*\--ubuntu* This is just the **Ubuntu** version of the switch above. *\--ubuntu jammy*